Think beards are boring? Think again. This list of twenty mind-blowing facial hair facts is going to make you not believe your eyes.

 As many already know, the 16th President wasn’t always fur-faced.

-It was only after she received a letter from an 11-year old girl named Grace Bedell, which urged the President to grow facial hair, since “all the ladies like whiskers”.
+It was only after he received a letter from an 11-year old girl named Grace Bedell, which urged the President to grow facial hair, since “all the ladies like whiskers”.

-Lincoln took note and grew his iconic chin curtain facial hair.
+Lincoln took note and grew his iconic chin curtain beard.

 Full beard, no mustache that is.
 This is the look the President had until he was eventually assassinated by John Wilkes Booth.